Arnulf of Carinthia: Interventions in West Francia and Burgundy

+Arnulf's policies towards West Francia and Burgundy were marked by various challenges.
+Upon receiving news of deposition and death of emperor Charles, nobles of West Francia were faced with several choices.
+Since Carolingian prince Charles was still a child, some magnates gave their initial support to duke Guy of Spoleto, a relative of the Carolingian dynasty, who came from Italy in order to claim the West Frankish throne, but majority opted for count Odo of Paris.
+He was crowned king of West Francia in February 888 in Compiègne, while Guy was crowned king in Langres in March 888, trying to gain rule over Lotharingia, including Upper Burgundy.
+Failing to achieve those goals, Guy soon left for Italy, while a group of nobles from Upper Burgundy met at Saint-Maurice and elected local duke Rudolph as king of those Burgundian regions.

+Coronations of Guy and Rudolph were conducted without Arnulf's consent, thus initiating long rivalries, that continued for years, while Odo took different approach, recognizing the superiority of Arnulf's position and formally accepting the suzerainty of Arnulf.

+In May 889, the queen-dowager Ermengard of Provence arrived to the court of Arnulf at Forchheim, making a submission on behalf of her young son Louis.
+In August 890, at the regional Diet of Valence, local nobles and bishops from Lower Burgundy and Provence elected Louis as king in those regions, with Arnulf's consent.

-Recognising the superiority of Arnulf's position in 888, king Odo of France formally accepted the suzerainty of Arnulf.
-In 893, Arnulf switched his support from Odo to Charles the Simple after being persuaded by Fulk, Archbishop of Reims, that it was in his best interests.
+In 893, Arnulf switched his support from Odo to young prince Charles the Simple after being persuaded by Fulk, Archbishop of Reims, that it was in his best interests.
 Arnulf then took advantage of the following fighting between Odo and Charles in 894, harrying some territories of West Francia.
 At one point, Charles the Simple was forced to flee to Arnulf and ask for his protection.
-His intervention soon forced Pope Formosus to get involved, as he was worried that a divided and war weary West Francia would be easy prey for the Vikings.
+His intervention soon forced Pope Formosus to get involved, as he was worried that a divided and war-weary West Francia would be easy prey for the Vikings.

 In 895, Arnulf summoned both Charles and Odo to his residence at Worms.
 Charles's advisers convinced him not to go, and he sent a representative in his place.
 Odo, on the other hand, personally attended, together with a large retinue, bearing many gifts for Arnulf.
 Angered by the non-appearance of Charles, he welcomed Odo at the Diet of Worms in May 895 and again supported Odo's claim to the throne of West Francia.

-In the same assembly he crowned his illegitimate son Zwentibold as the king of Lotharingia.
+At the same assembly he crowned his illegitimate son Zwentibold as the king of Lotharingia, including Upper Burgundy, but the Burgundian possessions were out their reach, since those lands were ruled by local kings, Rudolph and Louis.